zx80/flask-simple-auth/README.md

 - add `any` token scheme?
 - add app.log?
 - should cachetools and cachetoolsutils be required?
-- multi login? access to other login data (uid, email)?
+- multi login? access to other login data (uid, email)? on-demand supplied user data?
+- remove the `register_` on register functions?